sschober/gropdf-zig/README.md

 or to be exact, adobe's [pdf reference 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.7old.pdf), I started this little experiment to see if I could implement a reasonable subset of `groff_out(5)`.

+At the moment, we implement a small subset of the `grout` language only:

+* We support only a single font, "Time New Roman", as that can be referenced very easily in PDF, without the need to embedd it.
+* No drawing commands are intepreted.

+The resulting PDF has some, let's call them inefficiencies.
+A lot of similar commands are issued in sequence, which could be compacted.
+As a lot of this is already present in the input, I chose to ignore it at the moment.

 ## Usage

 I provide a sample input file, `input.mom`, which contains `groff` source